Ungaretti/ungaretti.github.io/index.md

 1 - Download Notepad++ from https://notepad-plus-plus.org/download/v7.5.1.html .
 Make sure you download a non-installable version, I suggest the "minimalist package 32-bit x86".
 No real need for the extras or for a 64 bit version.

 2 - Create a folder for the environment.
-I suggest calling it "RedIDE" and making inside the "Documents" folder.
+I suggest calling it "RedIDE", inside the "Documents" folder.

 3 - Unpack Notepad++ in this folder.